14.4. Working with the Attribute Table¶

 This field fk_region will always contain an id of a region.
 It can be seen like a pointer to the region it belongs to.
 And you can design a custom edit form for editing and QGIS takes care of the setup.
 It works with different providers (so you can also use it with shape and csv files) and all you have to do is to tell QGIS the relations between your tables.

 Name is going to be used as a title.
 It should be a human readable string, describing, what the relation is used for.
-We will just call say Airports in this case.
+We will just call say airport_relation in this case.

 Referenced Layer (Parent) also considered as parent layer, is the one with the primary key, pointed to, so here it is the

-Referenced Field is the primary key of the referenced layer so it is
+regionslayer.
+You need to define the primary key of the referenced layer, so it is

 Referencing Layer (Child) also considered as child layer, is the one with the foreign key field on it.
 In our case, this is the